warnettconsultingltd/wcl-cake-manager/NOTES.md

 would need to be determined if that was sufficient validation.

 ## TO DO
+- Things mentioned in original brief
+  - OAuth2 authentication - not done that before, something else to learn.
+  - Containerisation - should be a fairly simple task to define a Dockerfile copying the jar file. executing the jar file and exposing port 8082.
+Would need to be integrated into maven build process, could be pushed to DockerHub.
 - Improve validation
   - Photo links returning non 200 status, ie 404 or 403 as seen with seed data
   - Validate the data entered